-The U.S. Army Corps of Engineers is responsible for operation and maintenance of the Lock and Dam 5A embankment as part of the Lock and Dam 5A project, which Congress authorized for the purposes of navigation, flood protection, and recreation.
+The Corps is responsible for operation and maintenance of the Lock and Dam 5A embankment as part of the Lock and Dam 5A project, which Congress authorized for the purposes of navigation, flood protection and recreation.

 The Winona, Minnesota, Flood Risk Management Project (FRMP) was authorized by the Flood Control Act of 1958, of which the Lock and Dam 5A embankment was used as part of the line of protection.
 The city of Winona owns and operates the levee portion that makes up the other portion of the FRMP.

-The Lock and Dam 5A embankment is approximately 15,500 feet long from its high ground tie-in point at Minnesota City, Minnesota, to the southern tie-in with the FRMP.
+The Lock and Dam 5A embankment is approximately 15,500 feet long from the northern tie in point in Minnesota City, Minnesota, to the southern tie-in with the FRMP.
 The embankment’s height has a range between 12 and 22 feet and a top width of 28 feet.

 The Federal Emergency Management Agency (FEMA) is verifying that all levees recognized as providing protection from the base flood meet the requirements outlined in 44 CFR 65.10.
 This code requires that specific structural requirements must be certified by a registered professional engineer or a federal agency with responsibility for levee design (such as the Corps).
 The city of Winona is performing this certification for the FRMP with the Corps providing an analysis of the Lock and Dam 5A embankment in support of that certification.